the-events-calendar/the-events-calendar/readme.txt

 1. Update your permalinks to ensure that the event specific rewrite rules take effect.
 1. If you have trouble installing, see the [Codex](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation) for more helpful info.

+For more information, check out our <a href="http://tri.be/support/documentation/events-calendar-pro-new-user-primer/?ref=tec-readme">new user primer!</a>

 = Activate =

 No setup required.
 Just plug and play!